Tuition, Fees and Other Charges

 Complete information is available from the Office of Admissions and Records website or by contacting the director of the Office of Admissions and Records:

-Office of Admissions and Records (MC 018)
+Office of Graduate and Professional Admissions (MC 018)

 Student Services Building